 Along with a few other eager Austinites, Bunkhouse has helped revitalize South Congress from a vice-filled street to a burgeoning strip filled with musicians, tourists, vintage shoppers, and others wanting to experience Austin's unique culture.
 Lambert's hotels are filled with nostalgic touches like vibrating beds, neon signs, retro swimming pools, vinyl records, music posters, handmade furniture, and kimono bathrobes.

 The newly opened Fairmont Hotel, adjacent to the Austin Convention Center, is now the largest hotel in Austin.
-Not only is it largest in the city, but the Fairmont Austin is also the largest hotel of the Fairmont brand in the U.S., and their second largest hotel in the world.
+Not only is it the largest in the city, but the Fairmont Austin is also the largest hotel of the Fairmont brand in the U.S., and the company's second largest hotel in the world.
 The towering high-rise at 101 Red River St. is 37 floors with 1,048 guest rooms, a spa, multiple restaurant options, two bars, and a huge pool overlooking the city.

 From the early hotel days featuring roving pigs to today's modern skyscrapers, Austin has seen a dramatic change.
 What has not changed, however, is Austin's reputation as a welcoming destination that appeals to a spectrum of visitors.